 - Celebrate significant water education and engagement achievements over the past year

-Showcase was held in November 2013 and 2014 at the Australian Technlogy Park, Eveleigh.
-The event was free of charge.
+Showcase was held in November 2012 and 2013 at the Australian Technlogy Park, Eveleigh.
+The event was offered free of charge.

 Showcase is an initiative of the NSW Government through its Water for Life program and funded by the NSW Climate Change Fund.